MariosEft97/Covid19_USA/README.md

 ## Project: Covid19 evolution in the USA

-The current study utilizes data from the New York Times to study the evolution of the Covid19 pandemic in the US
+The current study utilizes data from the New York Times to study the evolution of the Covid19 pandemic in the US.

 The mda_notebook.ipynb notebook contains all the analysis that was conducted.